-The European Union has long modeled itself as a beacon of free movement.
+The European Union has long modelled itself as a beacon of free movement.
 But for some visitors, entry will become slightly more constrained in mid-2023 with the rollout of the European Travel Information and Authorization System, or ETIAS.
 So what exactly is ETIAS and what impact will it have on airlines and travel companies?

 ETIAS is an electronic system for registering visitors from certain countries.
-It is not a visa, but rather a new requirement specifically for travelers visiting from all countries that currently enjoy visa-free travel to the Schengen Area.
+It is not a visa, but rather a new requirement specifically for travellers visiting from all countries that currently enjoy visa-free travel to the Schengen Area.
 The European Commission describes this new travel authorization as a “necessary and small procedural step.”

 Once the authorization system is rolled out, valid passport holders from current visa-free countries will need to apply for it prior to arrival in any of the Schengen countries.
 The ETIAS application will be available online, and will be accompanied by a small fee.
-Once issued, the ETIAS waiver allows a traveler to move freely within the zone, and will be valid for visits up to 90 days, with renewal needed after three years.
+Once issued, the ETIAS waiver allows a traveller to move freely within the zone, and will be valid for visits up to 90 days, with renewal needed after three years.

 For industry partners—including airlines, airports, OTAs, tour operators and the like—it’s important to understand what the obligations are when it comes to upholding and enforcing the new ETIAS system.